ridunoff/Quick-Draw-CNN/README.md

 The drawings were represented as a 28x28 heatmap

-We deliberatly chose datasets that looked different from eachother in order to create a more accurate model to validate that our algorithm could work to classify images.
+We deliberatly chose datasets that looked different from each other in order to create a more accurate model to validate that our algorithm could work to classify images.

-The datasets we chose were: airplane, basketball, bee, bicycle, butterfly, cookie, helicopter, lightbulb, pants, and strawberry
+The datasets we chose were: airplane, basketball, bee, bicycle, butterfly, cookie, helicopter, lightbulb, pants, and strawberry.

 ## The Results